Source Advisors Main Logo

 Tax Savings & Cash Flow Improvement

-• LIFO can lead to lower cost of goods sold (COGS) during inflation.
+• LIFO can lead to higher cost of goods sold (COGS) during inflation.

 • LIFO can result in lower taxable income in times of inflation because it matches higher current prices with current sales, thereby reducing reported profits and tax liabilities.